rovellipaolo/NinjaDroid/README.md

 ## Run checkstyle:
-Once you've configured it (see the _"Configuration"_ section), to run the checkstyle execute:
+Once you've configured it (see the _"Configuration"_ section), you can also run NinjaDroid checkstyle as follows.

+### Locally:
+To run the checkstyle in your local machine, launch the following command:
 ```
-$ pylint ninjadroid.py
+$ pylint ninjadroid.py ninjadroid/
 ```
 Or alternatively:
 ```